-Julia has particular expertise in environmental litigation and renewable energy.
-She has acted as lead counsel on behalf of owners, previous owners, neighbours and environmental consultants in contract, nuisance, s.
-99 EPA and negligence claims related to contaminated sites and has advised clients on issues arising in relation to renewable projects, including under Feed-in-Tariff (FIT) contracts.
+Julia has particular expertise in environmental litigation.
+She has acted as lead counsel on behalf of owners, previous owners, neighbours and environmental consultants in contract, nuisance, trespass, strict liability, s.
+99 EPA and negligence claims related to contaminated sites.
+She has assisted clients in responding to claims related to PFAS contamination, including in respect of fire-fighting foams.

 Pesticides, Food and Agribusiness

 Real Estate Litigation

 Julia’s real estate-related litigation expertise extends to advising and litigating disputes regarding the escheat of forfeited property to the federal or provincial Crown, contaminated property claims, easements, restrictive covenants, cautions and certificates of pending litigation, ground rent arbitrations, Partition Act applications, land transfer tax objections and appeals and issues arising in relation to agreements of purchase and sale.
 In addition, she has assisted both landlords and tenants in leasing disputes.